dfsq/jQueryImageHalftone/README.md

 * radius: [Integer:1] Number of pixels per dot.
 * output: [String(canvas|image):'canvas'] Type of resulting image. canvas - original image is replaced with a canvas element; image - original image is replaced with a new image.
-* target: [String:null] CSS selector of the container to append new converted image (or canvas) to.
+* target: [Mixed:null] CSS selector of the container to append new converted image (or canvas) to.
 Original image will not be replaced.
+If target is a function then it is called with new image passed as argument.
 * grayscale: [Boolean:false] Just convert image to grayscale.
 * addCSS: [Object:{}] CSS properties to be added to the image or canvas.
 * addClass: [String:null] Class name to be added.